 If your lender doesn't follow the rules

-If your lender hasn't followed pre-action protocol the court could:
+If your lender doesn't follow pre-action protocol rules, the court could:

-- give you time to negotiate with your lender by delaying the court hearing
+- delay the repossession court hearing to give you time to negotiate with your lender

 - order the lender to pay your legal costs